Staminade

-Staminade is the first sports drink to be commercially manufactured and marketed in Australia, available in Australian retail outlets since the 1970s.
+Staminade is the first sports drink to be commercially manufactured and marketed in Australia, available in Australian retail outlets since 1964.
 Staminade is owned by an Australian company, Steric Trading Pty Ltd and manufactured in Villawood, New South Wales, Australia.

 Sports drink

-Staminade is a sports drink as described under standard 2.6.2 in the Australia New Zealand Food Standards code.
+Staminade is a sports drink as described under standard 2.6.2 in the Australia New Zealand Food Standards Code.

 Powder

 A 585-gm tub of Staminade powder made nine litres of Staminade drink when mixed with water.
 Directions for mixing recommended that one scoop of powder be mixed with 250ml chilled or iced water.

 Staminade produced 19g powder sachets (one sachet makes up 350ml) and a one kilogram powder tub which made up to 21 litres of sports drink.
 These two options were only available to wholesale food service customers.

 Since 2015, Staminade has only been available as a powder in 550g tubs with a changed formulation using sucrose as the primary ingredient.